Prolotherapy

-Prolotherapy, also called proliferation therapy, is an injection-based treatment used in chronic musculoskeletal conditions.
-It has been characterised as an alternative medicine practice.
+Prolotherapy, also called proliferation therapy, is an injection-based unproven treatment used in chronic musculoskeletal conditions.

 Medical uses

 A 2015 review found no evidence that prolotherapy is safe or effective for Achilles tendinopathy, plantar fasciosis, and Osgood–Schlatter disease.
 The quality of the studies was also poor.
 Another 2015 review assigned a strength of recommendation level A for Achilles tendinopathy and knee osteoarthritis and level B for lateral epicondylosis, Osgood–Schlatter disease, and plantar fasciosis.
 Level A recommendations are based on consistent and good-quality patient-oriented evidence while level B are based on inconsistent or limited-quality patient-oriented evidence.

 Low back pain

 A 2007 Cochrane review of prolotherapy in adults with chronic low-back pain found unclear evidence of effect.
 A 2009 review concluded the same for subacute low back pain.
 A 2015 review found consistent evidence that it does not help in low back pain.
 There was tentative evidence of benefit when used with other low back pain treatments.
 Evidence of benefit remains tentative (level B) for dextrose prolotherapy in low back or sacroiliac pain.